 Yes.
 University of Aberdeen provided eduroam is available in the Aberdeen Sports Village and Aquatics Centre, in many NHS Grampian buildings at Foresterhill and throughout Aberdeen, and in various Aberdeen City Council locations, including public libraries and museums.

 To request a wired connection to eduroam from your room in Halls:

 Note: Requests can take up to 10 working days to be completed.

 Once your wired connection is available, follow the instructions in our user guide to configure your device:

 eduroam is also available as a wired service at assigned desks located along the east and/or west side windows on floors 3, 4, 5 and 6 of the Sir Duncan Rice Library.
 There are stickers indicating wired eduroam next to the ports.
-Follow the instructions in our user guide to configure your device.
+Follow the instructions in our user guide to configure your device: